LangsterGA/Activity8/README.md

 ## Step 0.
 Requirements:
 - If you have not used QGIS before, we recommend you spend time learning the basics of QGIS using the training materials available on the QGIS.org website [here](https://qgis.org/en/site/forusers/trainingmaterial/index.html).
-- The installation files for QGIS can be found [here](https://qgis.org/en/site/forusers/download.html).
+- To install QGIS on your computer, you can find the installation files for QGIS [here](https://qgis.org/en/site/forusers/download.html).
 - This guide was developed using QGIS version 3.4.7 “Madeira”.
 If you have a different version installed, the graphics and method may be different.

 ## Step 1.
 Extract case data